Running the Pipeline¶

 The complete pipeline flow:

-Get Model Responses: Send attack prompts to the target model
+Model Testing: Send attack prompts to the target model

 Base Prompts → Attacks → Attack Prompts → Model → Responses → Evaluator → Results